Noxs/haaaaaa/README.md

 ### If condition

 Everything between the opening and the closing tag will be either inserted or removed in the compiled template depending on if the condition is checked or not.
-The else statement also works as known.
+The else and elseif statement also works as known.

 ```
 {% if 'hello' === 'world' %}
+    It won't be inserted
+{% elseif 'hello' === 'hola' %}
     It won't be inserted
 {% else %}
     It will be inserted